PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 13:04:54
+Last updated: 2024-04-02 13:06:57
-Random Quote: Wisdom is the power to put our time and our knowledge to the proper use. - Thomas J. Watson
+Random Quote: You really can change the world if you care enough. - Marian Wright Edelman